613 commandments

 Although the number 613 is mentioned in the Talmud, its real significance increased in later medieval rabbinic literature, including many works listing or arranged by the mitzvot.
 The most famous of these was an enumeration of the 613 commandments by Maimonides.
 While the total number of commandments is 613, no individual can perform all of them.
 Many can only be observed at the Temple in Jerusalem, which no longer stands.
-According to one standard reckoning, there are 77 positive and 194 negative commandments that can be observed today, of which there are 26 commands that apply only within the Land of Israel.
+According to one standard reckoning, there are 77 positive and 194 negative commandments that can be observed today, of which there are 26 commandments that apply only within the Land of Israel.
 In addition, some commandments only apply to certain categories of Jews: some are only observed by kohanim, and others only by men or by women.